-We have not generated any revenue from product sales and do not currently expect to generate any revenue for the foreseeable future, if at all.
+Currently, we have not generated any revenue from product sales of our patented RenovoCath device or as a result of our TIGeR-PaC clinical study or any other clinical or sales efforts.
 If our development efforts for our current or future product candidates are successful and result in marketing approval or collaboration or license agreements with third parties, we may generate revenue in the future from a combination of product sales or payments from collaboration or license agreements.
-We may also pursue a strategy of commercializing our proprietary catheter delivery device, called RenovoCath, as a standalone device as a means of generating revenue.
+We may also pursue a strategy of commercializing our RenovoCath, as a standalone device as a means of generating revenue.